jannette-wang/sweet-aus/README.md

 You can click the Preview link to take a look at your changes.
 --->

+minikube start
+minikube is local Kubernetes, focusing on making it easy to learn and develop for Kubernetes.

+All you need is Docker (or similarly compatible) container or a Virtual Machine environment, and Kubernetes is a single command away: minikube start

+Installing...

 😄  minikube v1.25.2 on Microsoft Windows 10 Enterprise 10.0.19042 Build 19042
 ✨  Automatically selected the hyperv driver